Roselle (plant): Culinary

 Among the Paites tribe of the Manipur Hibiscus sabdariffa and Hibiscus cannabinus locally known as anthuk are cooked along with chicken, fish, crab or pork or any meat, and cooked as a soup as one of their traditional cuisines.

 In the Garo Hills of Meghalaya, it is known as galda and is consumed boiled with pork, chicken or fish.
 After monsoon, the leaves are dried and crushed into powder, then stored for cooking during winter in a rice powder stew, known as galda gisi pura.
 In the Khasi Hills of Meghalaya, the plant is locally known as jajew, and the leaves are used in local cuisine, cooked with both dried and fresh fish.
 The Bodos and other indigenous Assamese communities of north east India cook its leaves with fish, shrimp or pork along with boiling it as vegetables which is much relished.
 Sometimes they add native lye called karwi or khar to bring down its tartness and add flavour.

 In the Philippines, the leaves and flowers are used to add sourness to the chicken dish tinola (chicken stew).

 In Vietnam, the young leaves, stems and fruits are used for cooking soups with fish or eel.

 In Mali, the dried and ground leaves, also called djissima, are commonly used in Songhaï cuisine, in the regions of Timbuktu, Gao and their surroundings.
 It is the main ingredient in at least two dishes, one called djissima-gounday, where rice is slowly cooked in a broth containing the leaves and lamb, and the other dish is called djissima-mafé, where the leaves are cooked in a tomato sauce, also including lamb.
 Note that djissima-gounday is also considered an affordable dish.

 In Namibia, it is called mutete, and it is consumed by people from the Kavango region in northeastern Namibia.

-In the central African nations of Congo-Kinshasa, Congo-Brazzaville and Gabon the leaves are referred to as oseille, and are used puréed, or in a sauce, often with fish and/or aubergines.
+In the central African nations of Congo-Kinshasa, Congo-Brazzaville and Gabon the leaves are referred to as oseille or ngaï-ngaï, and are used puréed, or in a sauce, often with fish and/or aubergines.